The Capacity of Associated Subsequence Retrieval: Abstract

 \section{Abstract}

-In the problems of Genome-Wide Association Study (GWAS), the objective is to associate subsequences of individuals' genomes to the observable characteristics called phenotypes.
-The genome containing the biological information of an individual can be represented by a sequence of length $G$.
-Many observable characteristics of individuals can be related to a subsequence of a given length $L$ called causal subsequence.
-The environmental affects make the relation between the causal subsequence and the observable characteristics a stochastic function.
-Our objective in this paper is to detect the causal subsequence of a specific phenotype using a dataset of $N$ individuals and their observed characteristics.
-We introduce an abstract formulation of GWAS which allows us to investigate the problem from an information theoretic perspective.
-In particular, as the parameters $N,G,$ and $L$ grow, we observe a threshold effect at $\frac{Gh(L/G)}{N}$, where $h(.)$ is the binary entropy function.
-This effect allows us to define the capacity of recovering the causal subsequence by denoting the rate of the GWAS problem as $\frac{Gh(L/G)}{N}$.
-We develop an achievable scheme and a matching converse for this problem, and thus characterize its capacity in two scenarios: the zero-error-rate and the $\epsilon-$error-rate.
+The objective of a genome-wide association study (GWAS) is to associate subsequences of individuals' genomes to the observable characteristics called phenotypes (e.g., high blood pressure).
+Motivated by the GWAS problem, in this paper we introduce the information-theoretic problem of \emph{associated subsequence retrieval}, where a dataset of $N$ (possibly high-dimensional) sequences of length $G$, and their corresponding observable (binary) characteristics is given.
+The sequences are chosen independently and uniformly at random from $\mathcal{X}^G$, where $\mathcal{X}$ is a finite alphabet.
+The observable (binary) characteristic is only related to a specific unknown subsequence of length $L$ of the sequences, called \textit{associated subsequence}.
+For each sequence, if the associated subsequence of it belongs to a universal finite set, then it is more likely to display the observable characteristic (i.e., it is more likely that the observable characteristic is one).
+The goal is to retrieve the associated subsequence using a dataset of $N$ sequences and their observable characteristics.
+We demonstrate that as the parameters $N$, $G$, and $L$ grow, a threshold effect appears in the curve of probability of error versus the rate which is defined as ${Gh(L/G)}/{N}$, where $h(\cdot)$ is the binary entropy function.
+This effect allows us to define the capacity of associated subsequence retrieval.
+We develop an achievable scheme and a matching converse for this problem, and thus characterize its capacity in two scenarios: the zero-error-rate and the $\epsilon$-error-rate.